 Recognized as the ‘liberator of modern Egyptian art’ and widely celebrated for his utterly human and insanely caricature-like pioneering depictions of Souks in Cairo and Cafés in Aswan, Ragheb Ayad (1892-1982) married the Italian-born painter Emma Caly (1897-1989) in 1930.
 Ragheb was thirty-eight, Emma, thirty-three.

-Inseparable ever since, Ragheb Ayad went on establishing himself as one of the most influential artists of the 20th-century, with a six-decade-long career that spanned two kings (Fouad I and Farouk), three presidents (Mohamed Naguib, Gamal Abdel Nasser and Anouar el-Sadat) and two national revolutions (1919 and 1952), while Emma Caly-Ayad affirmed herself as a distinguished and prolific painter in her own way.
+Inseparable ever since, Ragheb Ayad went on establishing himself as one of the most influential artists of the 20th-century, with a six-decade-long career that spanned two kings (Fouad I and Farouk), three presidents (Mohamed Naguib, Gamal Abdel Nasser, and Anouar el-Sadat) and two national revolutions (1919 and 1952), while Emma Caly-Ayad affirmed herself as a distinguished and prolific painter in her own way.

 BUT, as with many artistic couples, the husband gained more popularity than the wife, and eventually, Emma was lost in the gaps of history.

 The pair went on dipping together between painting, teaching, managing institutions, and everything in-between.
-With her support and dedication, Ragheb rose to prominence, both as an artist and an institutional champion, leading the Coptic Museum (1941-46), the Free Studies Section [Dirassat Hurra] at the Egyptian School of Fine Arts (as of 1942), and the Museum of Modern Art (1949-54), while at the same time, taking part in hundreds of collective and individual exhibitions in Egypt and abroad, until his death in 1982.
+With her support and dedication, Ragheb rose to prominence, both as an artist and an institutional champion, leading the Coptic Museum (1941-46), the Free Studies Section [Dirassat Hurra] at the Egyptian School of Fine Arts (as of 1942), and the Museum of Modern Art (1949-54), while at the same time, taking part in hundreds of collective and individual exhibitions in Egypt and abroad until he died in 1982.
 By 1965, Ragheb Ayad followed in the footsteps of pioneer modernist painter Mahmoud Saïd, becoming the second Egyptian artist to be awarded the prestigious State Merit Prize for the Arts by the then-president Gamal Abdel Nasser.

-Ragheb & Emma brings together nearly fifty-five paintings and drawings that depict the evolution of the two extraordinary and discreet artists, and explores how the pair played a part in shaping the development of one another’s practice, and ultimately, the career of one of Egypt’s giants or sheikh al-fananin [The Dean of Pioneer Artists].
+Ragheb & Emma brings together nearly fifty-five paintings and drawings that depict the evolution of the two extraordinary and discreet artists.
+She explores how the pair played a part in shaping the development of one another’s practice, and ultimately, the career of one of Egypt’s giants or sheikh al-fananin [The Dean of Pioneer Artists].
 It also features rare archival material never displayed before, including personal photographs, magazine clippings, and personal belongings.

-Ragheb & Emma is an homage to the Ayad’s bond and a long overdue tribute to one of the most solid couples in Arab art history.
+Ragheb & Emma is an homage to the Ayad’s bond and a long-overdue tribute to one of the most solid couples in Arab art history.